theojl6/facc/README.md

-# facc - Fish and Chips Classifier
+# facc - fish and chips classifier